AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-delivery-templates.md

    ![](assets/use_case_abtesting_deliverymodel_003.png)

-You can now configure the deliveries in the workflow (see [Step 4: Configure the deliveries in the workflow](../../delivery/using/a-b-testing-uc-configuring-deliveries.md)).
+You can now configure the deliveries in the workflow.
+[Learn more](a-b-testing-uc-configuring-deliveries.md).